 If you have challenges with animal allergies, you can be moved and re-seated away from any animals traveling.
 Sometimes JetBlue is not aware of animals that are traveling so seat changes may need to take place once on board the aircraft.
 JetBlue appreciates your patience in making these changes.

-Medical concerns or conditions
+Other medical concerns or conditions

 If you have recently had surgery or are under medical care, please communicate any assistance needed to the JetBlue crewmembers at the gate.
 If health conditions or concerns are observed by JetBlue crewmembers, a note from an attending physician or heath assessment at the airport may be required to provide travel.
 This is to ensure safe travel is possible for you and the other customers on the flight.

 An individual safety briefing will be given to any customer who may need the assistance of another person to move expeditiously to an exit in the event of an emergency, or whose disability prevents them from receiving the safety information presented in the Safety Briefing

 - Assistance with stowing and retrieving carry-on and assistive devices

 - Assistance with opening food and drink items

 - Assistance to and from the on-board lavatory including utilization of the on-board aisle chair (if necessary)

 The interior of each restroom is equipped with grab bars and accessible faucet handles

 - Assistance within the lavatory or with elimination functions at a customer seat